-Victor’s self absorption and egotism are also revealed when he attempts to describe his own anguish, claiming that ‘tortures of the accused did not equal mine’.
 Frankenstein privileges his own safety over Elizabeth’s.
 Likewise, Victor also revels the depths of his self-pity when he agonisingly states in the aftermath of Justine’s execution that the ‘tortures of the accused did not equal mine’.
-The creation scene exposes the creator as painfully self conscious, with an emphasis the horror of his deed.
+The creation scene exposes the creator as painfully self conscious, with an emphasis on the horror of his deed.

 The creation scene and the Promethean myth

 The focus of Frankenstein is Victor’s attempts to usurp the role of God and spawn his own creation.
 He is obsessed with “penetrating the secrets of nature” and with discovering the “secrets of heaven and hell”.
 He dedicates himself to natural philosophy, particularly chemistry and spends more than two years obsessed, “heart and soul”, in the pursuit of his project at Ingelstadt University.
 His pride knows no bounds and nothing deters him from his project until the first sign of life, which causes him to recoil in horror.